kaneeec/dev-notes/README.md

+> Do not take all of it literally but rather think of each item and how can you use it for the best.

 # Core Design Principles
 - It's impossible to get anything right for the first time, don't be afraid to rewrite it.
 Software is never written, it's always rewritten
 - KISS: keeps you focused, only solves problems we know about, fails less, easier to understand